anumaurya/front-end-interview-learning/README.md

 The goal of this project is to have a repository of common front-end web practice problems and their solutions, ranging from data structures, common algorithm patterns to fun games.

+This project is forked from Webpack Frontend Starterkit for bootstrapping and is a WIP.

 ### Installation